woltapp/wolt_modal_sheet/README.md

 `NonScrollingWoltModalSheetPage` is designed to display content which is flexible in height but unlikely to require scrolling.
-This class is ideal for content that adapts to the available vertical space within the modal sheet's maximum height, but is unlikely to exceed that height and require scrolling.
+This class is ideal for content that adapts to the available vertical space within the modal sheet's maximum height.
+The main content can utilize the Flex layout model of a Column for space management.

-Key Features:
-* Adaptability: Designed for content with flexible height but fixed or intrinsic dimensions.
-* Flex Layout: Can utilize the Flex layout model of a Column for effective space management.
-* Non-Scrolling: Best for content that fits within the modal sheet's maximum height without needing scrolling.

-*Warning:* If there is a risk that the content's height might exceed the modal sheet's maximum height, leading to overflow, it is recommended to use SliverWoltModalSheetPage or WoltModalSheetPage instead.
-These classes provide scrolling capabilities to handle larger content effectively using slivers.

  ```dart
 NonScrollingWoltModalSheetPage(